EU coronavirus summit: Vaccine certificates expected by summer | DW | 25.02.2021

 One of the more contentious issues EU leaders tackled was that of digital vaccine passports for those who have been vaccinated.
 Southern EU states such as Greece, Spain and Italy — all heavily or entirely dependent on tourism — believe such a scheme could ease air travel, helping them avoid a repeat of last year's disastrous summer holiday season.

-Northern neighbors have been reluctant to buy in, with German Chancellor Angela Merkel telling the Frankfurter Allgemeine Zeitung newspaper, "First, it must be clearly resolved that vaccinated people are no longer infectious."
+Northern neighbors have been reluctant to buy in amid concerns about discrimination and whether people who have been vaccinated can still carry the virus.

-In the evening press conference, Merkel said there was consensus on having the certificates, but not precisely how they should be used.
+In the evening press conference, German Chancellor Angela Merkel said there was consensus on having the certificates, but not precisely how they should be used.

 "Everyone agreed that we need a digital vaccination certificate," the German chancellor said.
 She added that the certificates could be available by summer as the bloc needs three months to create a technical framework.